dejavu-bit/dejavu-bit.github.io/doc/author.md

 title: "About Me"
 ---

-I am a general geek with interest in all things networking, working with a community of people who are all passionate about learning, and just generally being a part of a culture that values learning.
-A Cisco Live Speaker.
-Last 15 years of my life I spent working with large Telecom and Datacenter Customers designing and building Network solutions, helping them troubleshoot complex problems on Datacenter & Enterprise networks, VXLAN etc while working as Catalyst 9000 Product Engineering.
+CCIE# 58457 - A general Geek with interest in all things networking, working with a community of people who are all passionate about learning, and just generally being a part of a culture that values learning.
+A Cisco Live Speaker, spent last 15 years of  life in designing and implementing large-scale Datacenter and Enterprise networks as well as teaching globally, helping Customer troubleshoot complex Network issues.
+Employed with Cisco Systems and curently working in Catalyst 9000 Switching Business Unit, participaing in Product Architecture Definition and influence the design.

-These days, I focus mostly on Workload Protection and Zero Trust Security.
+These days, he is focussing mostly on Cisco Secure Workload Solution and Zero Trust Security.

 #### Proof of Acomplishment
 * [My Resume/CV][1]
-* Industry Certifications
+* ## Industry Certifications
     * Artificial Intelligence For Everyone -  Deeplearnig
     * Cisco DevNet Class of 2020
     * Cisco Certified DevNet Associate